GrHound/Grumpy-ICQ-bot-1997/README.md

 4) Start a standalone, non-ICQ session :
    ./splicq/grumpy

+   If auxiliary files are needed, they may be found in directory ./Aux-files and be put in the ./grumpy-v5 dir.
+This was avoided in this GitHub to avoid top-level clutter.

 Sessions are logged and the HUMAN entries in the logs are used to spit out future answers.
 This was obviously dangerous and required daily inspection to prevent malign content to be regurgitated by Grumpy.